-Tetherdown Primary School is a "data controller."
+Tetherdown Primary School is a "data controller" of personal data and gathers and uses certain information about you.
 This means that we are responsible for deciding how we hold and use personal information about you.
+We are required under data protection legislation to notify you of the information contained in this privacy notice.

-Under data protection legislation we are required to notify you of the information contained in this privacy notice.
 This notice does not form part of any contract of employment or other contract to provide services and we may update this notice at any time.

-It is important that you read this notice, together with any other policies referenced within this privacy notice, to be aware of how we process your personal data.
+It is important that you read this notice with any other policies mentioned within this privacy notice, so that you are aware of how and why we are processing your information, what your rights are under data protection legislation and the procedures we take to protect your personal data.